Quick start: `substitute` for NSE

 value.
 This is where non standard evaluation, or NSE,

-is an important element of
+starts.
+The function substitute is an important element of

 non-standard evaluation.
 For instance, if we consider a

-defined such as a <- 5
+defined such as a <- 5, then the expression

-returns 5, the substitute(a)
+a returns 5, the substitute(a) returns the

-code to obtain the value: a
+code to obtain the value: a.

-The principle on which relies teal
+The principle on which relies teal is to:

 - generate expressions.